sunfishcode/basic-text/docs/formats.md

      sequences on input, and rejected on output.

  - [Restricted Text](restricted-text.md)
-   - Like Text, but with restrictions.
-   - This trades away some support for historical scripts, multiple-script text, formatting, and symbols in exchange for reduced visual ambiguity and simplified processing.
+   - Like Basic Text, but aims to reduce visual ambiguity, trading off some support for historical scripts, multiple-script text, formatting, and symbols.
    - Invalid scalar values and sequences are rejected, even on input, since it isn't always possible to preserve intent automatically.
    - TODO: This isn't implemented yet.